Coarse-grained effective Hamiltonian via the Magnus Expansion for a three-level system: Introduction

 \section{Introduction}

-In the last decade, the research in quantum physics is experiencing a second quantum revolution~\cite{dowling2003quantum, deutsch2020harnessing}.
-Huge efforts have been and are being made in developing and engineering quantum hardware and control~\cite{KochEQT2022quantum} allowing to perform novel quantum tasks in computation~\cite{nielsen2002quantum}, communication~\cite{gisin2007quantum,ka:09-benentifalci-prl-memorych} and sensing~\cite{degen2017quantum,bongs2019taking}.
-When dealing with real-life quantum hardware, one possibly has to take into account the presence of states which are not populated during the dynamics but still affect it via virtual processes.
-Their number is exponentially growing with the size of the system and may produce various phenomena from the renormalization of coupling constants to leakage from the relevant "computational" Hilbert subspace.
-These non-relevant sectors can be removed if an effective Hamiltonian $\hat H_\mathrm{eff}$ is determined which describes the same dynamics of the original $\hat H$ for relevant cases and it is of course much simpler than tho original one.
-This is specially important for quantum control where a simpler Hamiltonian~\cite{GoerzNJP2014optimal} may allow for analytical solutions or for faster convergence of numerical intensive algorithms such those based on optimal control theory~\cite{KochEQT2022quantum} or reinforcement learning~\cite{ka:21-brown-njp-rlcoherentpop,ka:22-giannelli-pla-tutorialML}.
+In the last decade, research in quantum physics is experiencing a second quantum revolution~\cite{dowling2003quantum, deutsch2020harnessing}.
+Huge efforts have been and are being made in developing and engineering quantum hardware and control~\cite{KochEQT2022quantum}, allowing novel quantum tasks to be performed in computation~\cite{nielsen2002quantum}, communication~\cite{gisin2007quantum,ka:09-benentifalci-prl-memorych}, and sensing~\cite{degen2017quantum,bongs2019taking}.
+When dealing with real-life quantum hardware, one possibly has to take into account the presence of states that are not populated during the dynamics but still affect it via virtual processes. {They form a subspace whose dimensions may become exponentially large with the size of the system, and they may produce various phenomena from the renormalization of coupling constants to leakage}~\cite{ka:16-theis-pra-simgatesfreqcrowded} {from the relevant ``computational'' Hilbert subspace}.
+These non-relevant sectors can be removed {or ``sterilized''} if an effective Hamiltonian $\hat H_\mathrm{eff}$ is determined that describes the same dynamics of the original $\hat H$ for relevant cases, and it is of course much simpler than the original one.
+Effective models are key tools in the study of complex quantum systems~\cite{ka:22-li-prx-nonperturbativeandiag} since a simpler Hamiltonian~\cite{GoerzNJP2014optimal} may allow for analytical solutions or for faster convergence of numerical calculations~\cite{BLANES2009151}.